Evaluating Pedestrian Trajectory Prediction Methods with Respect to Autonomous Driving: Introduction

 \section{Introduction}

 \IEEEPARstart{A}{voiding} accidents involving vulnerable road users (VRU), such as pedestrians, is one of the paramount objectives and ongoing challenges for autonomous vehicles.
-Consequently, the prediction of pedestrian behavior remains an active area of research, as evidenced by recently published methods \cite{mohamed_social-implicit_2022, yue_human_2022, zhang_forceformer_2023} and review papers \cite{fang_behavioral_2022, sharma_pedestrian_2022}.
-One of the many reasons for the ongoing research effort are conditions encountered in real-world scenarios, which are characterized by imperfect observations and the stochastic nature of human behavior \cite{sun_human_nodate, sharma_pedestrian_2022}.
-Additionally, improving our understanding of pedestrian intentions is crucial to explore the fundamental ways pedestrians interact with their environment.
-This field of research, known as pedestrian trajectory prediction, focuses on modeling future trajectories and enables autonomous systems to consider their behavior \cite{rudenko_human_2020}.
-The trajectories are estimated with a bird’s-eye-view of the scene and the motion history of each pedestrian as visualized in Fig.~\ref{fig:pred_overview}.
+According to the road safety report published by the World Health Organization (WHO) in 2018, pedestrians account for 23\% of the 1.35 million deaths globally caused by road traffic accidents \cite{who_report}.
+Consequently, the prediction of pedestrian behavior remains an active area of research as evidenced by recent publications \cite{mohamed_social-implicit_2022, yue_human_2022, zhang_forceformer_2023, fang_behavioral_2022, sharma_pedestrian_2022}.
+This line of research, known as pedestrian trajectory prediction, focuses on the modeling of their future trajectories and enables autonomous systems to consider their behavior \cite{rudenko_human_2020}.
+The trajectories are estimated with a bird’s-eye-view of the scene and the motion history of each pedestrian as visualized in figure~\ref{fig:pred_overview}.
 In addition, interactions can be explicitly considered.
-Most commonly, only the last eight timesteps are provided (equivalent to \SI{3.2}{\s}) and based on that, \SI{12}{} timesteps are predicted \cite{mangalam_goals_2020, salzmann_trajectron_2021, gupta_social_2018, mohamed_social-implicit_2022, yuan_agentformer_2021}.
-Initially modeled through simple rule-based methods \cite{helbing_social_1995}, various architectures based on neural networks as well as hybrid approaches \cite{yue_human_2022, zhang_forceformer_2023} have emerged in recent years, trying to improve the overall accuracy of the predicted paths on widely-used benchmarks like ETH/UCY \cite{lerner_crowds_2007, pellegrini_youll_2009} and SSD \cite{charalambous_learning_2016}.
-While this focus has undoubtedly resulted in significant advancements in the precision of the overall predictions, there remain unexplored aspects that are crucial for assessing the applicability of these methods in autonomous systems. \\
+Initially modeled through simple rule-based methods \cite{helbing_social_1995}, various architectures based on neural networks \cite{gupta_social_2018, salzmann_trajectron_2021, mohamed_social-implicit_2022} as well as hybrid approaches \cite{yue_human_2022, zhang_forceformer_2023} have emerged in recent years, trying to improve the overall accuracy of the predicted paths on widely-used benchmarks like ETH/UCY \cite{lerner_crowds_2007, pellegrini_youll_2009} and SDD \cite{charalambous_learning_2016}.
+Although datasets tailored for traffic environments exist that are better suited for autonomous driving applications \cite{caesar_nuscenes_2020}, their evaluation predominantly revolves around vehicles.
+Hence, the development and assessment of pedestrian trajectory prediction methods primarily still occurs on the former.
+While over the years this development has undoubtedly resulted in significant advancements in the field, the adopted Best-of-N (BoN) evaluation approach falls short in quantifying their suitability for autonomous systems.
+In this regard, it is crucial to determine the accuracy of the most probable prediction, the extent to which the motion history influences its precision, and how effectively these methods scale as the number of observed pedestrians increases. \\